kschuerholt/kschuerholt.github.io/_pages/cv.md

 Honors, Grants, and Awards
 ======
+* HSG Impact Award 2023 for "Hyper-Representations: Learning from Populations of Neural Networks".
 * Google Research Scholar Award for "Hyper-Representations: Learning from Populations of Neural Networks", PI: Damian Borth, in 2022/2023.
 * DAAD/Voss Promos Scholorship for an engineering internship in Shanghai, China, in 2015/2016.
 * Germany Scholarship (’Deutschlandstipendium’) in the academic year 2014/2015.